histogrammar/histogrammar-docs/tutorials/scala-spark/index.md

 ## Fluent Spark

-All of the examples so far have presented attributes of the whole physics event: MET and number of primary vertices.
+All of the examples so far deal with features of the whole physics event: MET and number of primary vertices.
 This was to avoid complex Spark manipulations when the focus of the discussion was on histogramming.
 In this last section, I'll show some Spark idioms that can be useful in physics analyses.

 First, pull down one element for experimentation.